nylas/nylas-js/README.md

 ![npm](https://img.shields.io/npm/v/@nylas/nylas-js)

 This is the GitHub repository for the Nylas JavaScript SDK.
-The Nylas Communications Platform provides REST APIs for [Email](https://developer.nylas.com/docs/connectivity/email/), [Calendar](https://developer.nylas.com/docs/connectivity/calendar/), and [Contacts](https://developer.nylas.com/docs/connectivity/contacts/), and the Node SDK is the quickest way to build your integration using JavaScript.
+The Nylas Communications Platform provides REST APIs for [Email](https://developer.nylas.com/docs/connectivity/email/), [Calendar](https://developer.nylas.com/docs/connectivity/calendar/), and [Contacts](https://developer.nylas.com/docs/connectivity/contacts/), and the Nylas Javascript SDK is the quickest way to build your integration using JavaScript.

 Here are some resources to help you get started: